annahubb/Pool-MI-Transform/README.md

 # Pool-MI-Ests
 Example data and analysis scripts for transforming and pooling multiple imputation estimates for descriptives, correlation, and regression analyses using data from Montague, Enders, and Castro (2005).
+To use, click the "Code" button, then "Download ZIP".

 **Data Description**